-- 1. Choose Configure > Optimization > Certificate Authorities on the server SteelHead appliance to display the Certificate Authorities page. - 2.
-Under Certificate Authorities, complete the configuration as described in the following table.
+- 1. Choose Optimization > SSL: Certificate Authorities on the server SteelHead appliance to display the Certificate Authorities page. - 2.
+Under Certificate Authorities, complete the configuration as described in this table.

 Control Description Add a New Certificate Authority Optional Local Name (ignored if importing multiple certificates) - Specify the local name.
-Local File - Browse to the local certificate authority file.
-Cert Text - Paste the certificate authority into the text box and click Add.
+Local File - Browse to the local file.
+Cert Text - Paste the into the text box and click Add.
 Add Adds the certificate authority.
-Remove Selected Select the check box next to the name and click Remove Selected .
+Remove Selected Select the check box next to the name and click Remove Selected.

-Enabling SSL Proxy Support
+Enabling SSL proxy support